How to make Kombucha SCOBY from scratch using simple ingredients. Then brew kombucha at home 30 times cheaper.

 How to Make Kombucha SCOBY

-- Cover with paper towel secured with a rubber band and set away from direct sunlight spot (counter or pantry) with temperature above 21C or 70F.
-It takes 2-4 weeks to grow a SCOBY.
+- Let ferment: It takes 2-4 weeks to grow a SCOBY.
 You can look but try not to disturb the jar as SCOBY disk is forming on top.

 SCOBY Disk Growth Progress

-Day 3: No visible change.
+- Day 3: No visible changes.

-Day 12: White film thickens into “a jellyfish” at the top of the jar.
+- Day 12: White film thickens into “a jellyfish” at the top of the jar.

-Day 15: That’s your SCOBY aka kombucha starter.
+- Day 15: That’s your SCOBY aka kombucha starter.
 Easy peasy.
 That’s it.

 SCOBY is ready when it is at least 1/4″ thick and white in colour – a jellyfish like mushroom you can take out of the jar and hold in your hands.